RongxinZhang/interactive-device/lab1/write_up.md

 **a.
 What line(s) of code do you need to change to make the LED blink (like, at all)?**

-Simply change the output pin such that it is using a port instead of the default `LED_BUILTIN`.
+Simply change the output pin to a port instead of the default `LED_BUILTIN`.

 ```
 pinMode(3, OUTPUT);